Is radon exposure a hazard in your workplace?

 Did you know that radon is a naturally occurring gas that can increase the risk of lung cancer?
-It may be found in all types of indoor workplaces, from factories, warehouses and offices to shops, schools and hotels.
-If you’d like to find out if your workplace contains radon, you may want to participate in a study that's underway.
+And did you know that it can be found in indoor workplaces?
+Find out if your workplace contains radon by participating in a study that’s underway!

 Radon is a colourless, odourless and tasteless gas that results from the breakdown of uranium in soil and rock.
 Basements, crawlspaces, and underground facilities may pose a higher risk of exposure since radon enters buildings through cracks in the foundation, pipe openings, and other places where the building has contact with and is open to the ground.
 Radon levels on the main floor of buildings may also be elevated if there is an entry point (e.g. cracks in the concrete slab) and ventilation is poor.

-A group of researchers has launched a project measuring the levels of radon gas in small to medium sized businesses in Ontario, as well as in public workplaces.
+A group of researchers has launched a project measuring the levels of radon gas in small to medium sized workplaces in Ontario.
 Project results will help the researchers determine where levels are higher and what factors, such as building type and size, influence radon levels.
 This work will also help the researchers better understand how to target radon reduction efforts.

 If your workplace is located in any of these 10 communities, you may be eligible to participate: